 Use a Neti Pot / Nasal Irrigation

-Nasal irrigation is a process of cleaning out your nose and sinuses using a saline mixture.
-The salt water clears out allergens like pollen, along with mucus and bacteria, relieving congestion.
-Traditionally, this is done with a neti pot — essentially a small pitcher with a spout that fits in your nose — but today there are also various bulbs, spray bottles and other devices available as well.
+Nasal irrigation is the process of cleaning out your nose and sinuses using a saline mixture.
+The saltwater clears out allergens like pollen, along with mucus and bacteria, relieving congestion.
+Traditionally, this is done with a neti pot — essentially a small pitcher with a spout that fits in your nose — but today there are also various bulbs, spray bottles, and other devices available as well.